3DStreet/3dstreet-assets-source/README.md

 ## Dependencies
 The Blender files were created in Blender 2.92.0

+## Video Tutorial
+[This step-by-step video tutorial](https://drive.google.com/file/d/1VuSwrNL567EcYXN6LaNk9FQDwKGFDHTF/view?usp=sharing) by [@mwbeene](https://github.com/mwbeene) is perfect for any level of Blender experience (even beginners) to learn the 3DStreet model pipeline.
+It can also be useful for other web-based 3d apps outside of 3DStreet.

 ## License
 Code base of this repo (`3dstreet-assets`) is licensed under the MIT License.
 Objects are licensed CC-BY-NC-SA (Creative Commons Non-Commercial Share Alike) unless otherwise noted.
 See the LICENSE file for details